greencardamom/WaybackMedic/README.md

 When running AWB, if the demon detects changes to an article since medic processed it, it will re-process the article real-time to prevent unintended reverts

-Installation
+Install and operate
 ==================
-The install instructions are in 0INSTALL
+Install instructions 0INSTALL

+Operating instructions 0RUN

 Credits
 ==================